Prenuptial Agreement in Ontario: What You Need to Know Before Marriage

 A prenup in Canada is a legal document that outlines an agreement between a married couple concerning their rights and obligations.
 But what issues or provisions go into a prenuptial agreement?
 A prenup can protect almost anything of value.

-Ownership or divisions of property
+Ownership or Divisions of Property

 One of the issues married couples deal with in divorce or separation is determining how to divide their assets.
 Division of property can be complex, but a family lawyer can help you explore your options.